Going to Be Good

 What is the society now coming to?
 Are we really becoming the mice of NIMH where we are unable to handle the bounty that nature and our society is providing us?
 The video below is very distressing and is that a harginger for human society.
 All the indicators so far point in that direction only.

 Will this human behavioral trend mean that all the social gatherings will cease to happen and everything will become virtual?
 Already the today's kids don't like to go and hang out together.
-Rather they choose hanging out together in virtual chat rooms like Google Hangouts or Facebook Messenger.
-Messenger website evens has a catch-phrase, "Be together, whenever."
+Rather they choose hanging out together in virtual chat rooms like Google Hangouts, Facebook Messenger, or Discord.
+Messenger website even has a catch-phrase, "Be together, whenever."

 Messenger Message